-Jerry Stackhouse is his fourth season at the helm of the Vanderbilt men’s basketball team in 2022-23.
+Jerry Stackhouse is in his fourth season at the helm of the Vanderbilt men’s basketball team in 2022-23.
 He was named the program’s 28th head coach on April 5, 2019.

-In two seasons with the Commodores, Stackhouse has made a noticeable impact in turning around the Vanderbilt program.
+Stackhouse has made an incredible impact in turning around the Vanderbilt program.
 In his first season, two Commodores were selected in the NBA Draft, including lottery pick Aaron Nesmith who was chosen 14th overall by the Boston Celtics, and junior guard Saben Lee who was picked 37th overall by the Detroit Pistons.
 Stackhouse’s creative offensive sets enabled Nesmith to lead the nation in 3-point field goals made and 3-point field goal percentage (before a foot injury sidelined him after 14 games) and propelled Lee to three 30-point games and a second-team All-SEC selection in 2019-20.

 Prior to Vanderbilt, Stackhouse served as an assistant coach with the Memphis Grizzlies which was preceded by two seasons as head coach of the NBA G League’s Raptors 905.
 As head coach of Raptors 905, Stackhouse earned NBA G League Coach of the Year honors after he steered the team to a 39-11 regular season record and 6-1 playoff record in 2016-17, en route to the team’s first NBA G League championship.
 The following season, Stackhouse led the Raptors 905 to a 31-19 regular season record and a second straight appearance in the NBA G League Finals.

 Prior to taking the head coaching job in the G League, Stackhouse was an assistant coach for the Toronto Raptors during the 2015-16 season.